How much does a solar panel system cost in 2026?

 Are there additional state incentives beyond the federal tax credit?

 Yes.
 Many states offer additional incentives: state tax credits (e.g., South Carolina 25%, Arizona up to $1,000), SRECs — Solar Renewable Energy Certificates (New Jersey, Massachusetts, Maryland), net metering credits for excess energy, property tax exemptions for solar equipment, and utility rebates.
-These can significantly reduce your net cost beyond the 30% federal ITC.
+These can significantly reduce your net cost.
+Note: the federal residential ITC (Section 25D) was repealed in early 2026; DSIRE lists currently active state programs.
 Check the DSIRE database (dsireusa.org) for incentives in your state.